ArthurSonzogni/chromiumos-platform2/ml_benchmark/model_zoo/README.md

 are provided to indicate the minimum performance requirements for these models to meet the user experience goals of those use cases.

+These models can be easily deployed to `/usr/local/share/ml-test-assets` on a DUT via the `chromeos-base/ml-test-assets` package:

+`emerge-${BOARD} ml-test-assets && cros deploy <DUT> ml-test-assets`

 ## Tools

 ### Latency, Max Memory